domklyve/EHS_Schedule/README.md

 # EHS Schedule PWA

-A simple installable web app to show the current period and schedule at **Ellensburg High School (2025–2026)**.
+A simple installable web app (Progressive Web App, or PWA) to show the current period and schedule at **Ellensburg High School (2025–2026)**.
 Works on **Android**, **iPhone/iPad (via Safari)**, and desktop.

-## 🚀 Features
+## Features
 - Shows which period is happening now, and when it ends
 - Highlights the **current period**
-- Auto-detects the correct schedule (A/B/C/Assembly) by weekday, with manual override
+- Auto-detects the correct schedule (A/B/C) by weekday, with manual override for Assembly days or to simply to see other schedules
 - Works offline (cached with a service worker)
 - Installable as a PWA (appears like a native app)
 - Custom icons and footer attribution

-## 📱 Install Instructions
+## Installation Instructions

 ### Android
 1. Open Chrome and go to: